-Do you have children in the Clark County school system currently or who have graduated from CCPS?
+Do you have any children in the Clark County school system currently or who have graduated?

 Outside of the School Board, where are you employed?

-What are you most looking forward to as a board member?
+What are you most looking forward to when working with the newly elected board members?

-What change/fix to our community and school system is most important to you?
+What change/fix to our community & school system is most important to you?

 How do you plan to tend to the students of Clark County and listen to their opinions/stances on certain topics or issues that may arise?

-What steps do you plan on taking to keep students and staff in Clark County safe from COVID-19 while allowing them to learn/work in an ideal environment?
+What steps do you plan on taking to keep students & staff in Clark County safe from Covid-19 while also allowing them to learn/work in an ideal environment?

-What is your advice to the students of Clark County right now in regard to our current situation navigating sports and school amidst a pandemic?
+What is your advice to the students of Clark County right now in regards to our current situation navigating sports & school amidst the pandemic?